 Fabian achieved his first podium in 2009 with Cruickshank at Tasmania’s Symmons Plains.
 Showcasing serious potential, he was recruited by Walkinshaw Racing to make the switch from Ford to Holden.
 In 2010, Fabian suffered a spectacular first lap crash at the Bathurst 1000 and went on to lead the team for a one-car operation.

-2013 was a standout year for Fabian.
-The introduction of V8 Supercars “Car of the Future” proved a winner in many ways for the kiwi star.
-Pole positions at the Texas and Phillip Island rounds and race wins in Texas and a double at Winton gave Fabian his best V8 Supercar season to date.
+2012 began a new chapter for Fabian Coulthard.
+He joined the Brad Jones Racing team, taking the drive of the number 14 Lockwood Racing Commodore.
+After he teamed up with Jason Bright, BOC delivered a formidable driving duo for the Albury based outfit.
+However, it was 2013 that was a standout year for Fabian.
+The introduction of V8 Supercars “Car of the Future” proved a winner in numerous ways.
+Fabian earned pole positions at the Texas and Phillip Island rounds, race wins in Texas and a double at Winton cemented 2013 as Fabian’s best V8 Supercar season to date.

 In 2014 and 2015, Fabian celebrated a multitude of wins and podiums before joining Team Penske in 2016.
 In 2017, Fabian took four-wins on his way to a personal best third place in the Championship.
 2018 produced another strong year as Fabian achieved a strong win at Winton and produced three podium results and 16 top-10 finishes to earn ninth place in the Championship standings.
 In 2021, Fabian Coulthard joined Team Sydney where he continues to race today.